 2. Clean the outside of your instrument with a Silver Cloth (ACM524) after playing.
 Between playing sessions we recommend storing the flute inside its case to delay any excessive tarnishing.

 3. Regular use of a sterilising spray is also recommended.
 The Sterisol Spray (ALU050) or Windcraft Steri-Spray (ALU055) both do a great job.

-To ensure correct performance and a long life for your Flute it is recommended that you have it serviced by a professional repairer after 18 months to 24 months of playing.
+To ensure correct performance, and a long life for your Flute, it is recommended that you have it serviced by a professional repairer after 18 months to 24 months of playing.